Levels of medical care for your newborn

 Level IV, Regional NICU.
 This is the highest level of care for babies.
-This kind of nursery has a clinical team who takes care of babies who need special surgery for birth defects and other disorders.
+The team that works in this kind of nursery takes care of babies who may need special surgery for birth defects and other disorders.
 This nursery has a full range of health care providers, including pediatric subspecialists, specialized nurses and equipment to care for very sick babies.

 What does it mean to transport a baby from one level nursery to another?

 Transport means to move.
 Babies may need to move from one level nursery to another depending on the care they need.
-A baby is transported to a higher level of care nursery if he gets sick and needs additional treatment.
-He may move to a lower level of care nursery as he gets better and ready to go home.
-Moving to a different level nursery may mean he has to move to a different hospital or medical center, or sometimes even to a different city.
-Higher level nurseries have ambulances and other ways to transport babies safely.
+For example, if a baby gets sick and needs additional treatment, he may move from a Level 1 nursery to a Level 2 nursery.
+When he gets better and is almost ready to go home, he will be moved to a nursery that provides a lower level of care.
+Moving to a nursery that provides a different level of care may mean that your baby has to move to a different hospital or medical center, or sometimes even to a different city.
+Nurseries that provide more specialized care also have ambulances and other ways to transport babies safely.

-Transporting a baby can be stressful for families, especially if the baby needs to move to a nursery in a different place.
+Transporting a baby can be stressful, especially if the baby needs to move to a nursery in a different place.
 Planning ahead and asking questions about where nurseries are located can help you and your family cope with a move.